Hiimtiger/PAULow/README.md

 (Currently supporting: .tif, .tiff) (Capable of handling stacked images)

 ## Network Architecture:
 Our network architecture is depicted in **Figure 1.** We adopted the Attention U-Net structure (Oktay et al., 2018).
 To maximize the utility of the dataset, we propose to apply a patch-based approach (Ullah et al., 2023).
-A threshold-based dynamic loss function was employed to address foreground-background imbalance in the cropped dataset (see section Dynamic loss Function Selection Method).
+We further propose a threshold-based dynamic loss function to address severe foreground-background imbalance in the cropped dataset while being able to keep all patches in training (see section Dynamic loss Function Selection Method).

 <p align="center">
   <img src="./assets/MIDL2025_Overview_of_Training_Paradigm.svg" width="600" alt="Figure 1">